Night of the living dread - A Fistful of Yen - CycleBlaze

 Now it's 10:30pm, exactly four hours after our scheduled arrival.
 We walk the stupidly long corridor from gate to baggage claim, thinking to myself that it feels good to be on land again, that our bags will take a while to arrive, so why not relax and enjoy the journey?
 I simply can't convince myself of this.
 I just want to be in my own house, asleep (or even awake) in my own bed.

 We take two carts and stand in a spot where we can see both the carousel and the oversize baggage counter.
-I tell myself that our bags will probably appear last, and our bikes will appear even later.
-This way, I'm pleasantly surprised when this isn't the case.
-I watch as the bags plop onto the carousel, peering over to look for our bikes from time to time.
+Based on experience, I know that our bags will probably appear nearly last, and that our bikes will arrive even later.
+Nevertheless, I hope for a miracle as I watch suitcases plop onto the carousel.
+I peer over to look for our bikes from time to time.
 This continues until the crowd thins to a few stragglers.
-We finally see our bags, and as I'm loading them, I notice the immigration queue.
+We finally spot our bags, and as I'm loading them, I notice the immigration queue.
 It's long, but since there are no other international flights coming in at this hour, it'll be shorter by the time we get there.

-A few minutes later, our bikes arrive.
-We're reminded of the different approaches to customer service between Japan and the U.S. when the employee drops each box on the floor and kicks it towards us.
+A few minutes later, the bike boxes make their grand entrance.
+They're slightly torn and crumpled, but the plastic wrap has held them together.
+We're reminded of the different approaches to customer service between Japan and the U.S. when the employee, his face completely expressionless, drops each box on the floor and kicks it towards us.
 I wish I were making this up, but it's true.

 We angrily load our bikes and move towards the immigration line.
 A very kind staffer helps us navigate around the queue with our clumsy cargo, where we're met by a churlish CBP power-tripper who barks, "no cutting in line!"
 The staffer tries to intervene, but the lady sporting ridiculous paramilitary armor and a limited vocabulary, simply repeats herself to his face, and then to ours again.
 Welcome to the United States!